 5. Drink More Water

-You hear it all the time.
-"Drink 8-10 glasses of water each day".
+water each day".
 But the truth is, the benefits are real!
 Hydrated muscles grow and perform at a higher level.

 If the clear stuff just doesn't cut it all the time for you, get creative.
-Drinking herbal teas or green tea can help you naturally cleanse, aside from many other benefits.
-Try flavoring water with lemon, or mixing in sugar-free options.
+Drinking herbal

+sugar-free options.
 Black coffee has its place, but there's a point where it crashes into "clean eating," like a speeding cement truck full of sugar and cream.

 6. Sit Down